Nidhi101020/data_extraction_tool/README.md

 # data_extraction_tool
 Data extraction tools are software applications designed to gather and retrieve data from various sources, such as websites, databases, documents, or APIs, and then transfer it to a new location, like a data warehouse or storage system.
+Data extraction tools automate the process of collecting data, reducing manual effort and time.
+They help organizations quickly access and organize large volumes of data from diverse sources.
+By reducing manual data entry, these tools minimize errors and improve data quality.
+They facilitate the integration of data from multiple sources into a central repository, such as a data warehouse.